November 30th

 Commentary:

-Even in a forest filled with trees that are very much alive, one dead tree can bring havoc.
+Even in a forest full of lush and green trees, one dead tree can turn into a cause for havoc.
 That tree can catch a flame and instantaneously turn into a blazing fire.
-Such a tree burns itself and everything else around it.
+Such a tree will not only burn itself but everything else around it as well.

 pada vigrahaH: